DelphiWorlds/HowTo/Demos/AgeSignals/Readme.md

 **The "real" Age Signals service should have been live on Jan 1st, 2026, however [this has now been delayed](https://support.google.com/googleplay/android-developer/answer/16569691).**

-Until the service goes licve, it's necessary to use the "fake" API calls, as per the demo
+Until the service goes live, it's necessary to use the "fake" API calls, as per the demo

 ## Configuration